DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 <a name="5"></b>
 #### US wildfires count and size distribution vs. location

 The number of wildfires per state is shown in Fig. 2.
-3. As shown in this figure, California had the maximum number of fires during 1992 - 2015 followed by Georgia and Texas.
+1. As shown in this figure, California had the maximum number of fires during 1992 - 2015 followed by Georgia and Texas.

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Wildfire_counts_per_US_state_sorted.png)

 Fig. 2.
-3: The US Wildfires counts per state (1992 - 2015)
+1: The US Wildfire counts per state (1992 - 2015)

 Other than the frequency of wildfires, it could be insightful to see how big the fire was in each state (see Fig. 2.
-4 and 2.
-5).
+2 and 2.
+4).

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Average_fire_size_per_US_state.png)

 Fig. 2.
-4: The average size of US Wildfires per state (1992 - 2015)
+2: The average size of US Wildfires per state (1992 - 2015)

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_fire_size_per_US_state.png)

 Fig. 2.
-5: The total size of US Wildfires per state (1992 - 2015)
+3: The total size of US Wildfires per state (1992 - 2015)

 As Fig. 2.
 5 suggests, Alaska with only around 700,000 total population (https://en.wikipedia.org/wiki/Alaska) had the largest wildfire in the US between 1992 and 2015.